 Enrollment Period" (IEP) runs from November through May - however, your Medicare plan coverage cannot start any sooner than

 the first day of your birthday month (or February).
 After your eligibility month, coverage will begin the 1st day of the month after enrollment.
 So if you enroll in a Medicare Part D plan in February, your

 coverage will begin on the first day of the month following your

-If your health is changing, you may wish to enroll in a Medicare plan closer to your Medicare eligibility date so that you are able to choose the Medicare plan that most economically meets your health and prescription needs.
-For example, enroll in mid-January for a February 1st start or effective date.Important
+In our example of a "February 10th birthday", this would mean enrolling into a Medicare Part D plan before February 1st.
+And if your health is changing, you may wish to enroll in a Medicare plan closer to your Medicare eligibility date so that you are able to choose the Medicare plan that most economically meets your health and prescription needs.
+For example, consider enrollment in mid-January for a February 1st start or effective date.Important

 If you want to have Medicare coverage starting on the first day of your

 birthday month (February), you should sign up for Medicare no later